aldominium/ColorMoviesStarter/README.md

 Note:

-This project requires an API Key from the "Moview Reviews API" from the NYTimes.
+This project requires an API Key from the "Moview Reviews API" of the NYTimes.

 Please get one for free here: